kaushal-Prakash/kaushal-Prakash/README.md

-# 💫 About Me:
+💫 About Me:
-write in more detail<br>I'm Kaushal Prakash, currently pursuing a B.Techin Information Science and Engineering (ISE).
+<br>I'm Kaushal Prakash, currently pursuing a B.Techin Information Science and Engineering (ISE).
 As a dedicated full-stack web developer, I have a strong passion for both frontend and backend technologies.
 My academic journey has equipped me with a solid foundation in computer science principles, while my hands-on experience with various web development projects has honed my skills in creating robust, user-friendly applications.
 I thrive on solving complex problems and continuously learning about new technologies to stay at the forefront of the ever-evolving tech landscape.
 Beyond coding, I enjoy collaborating with peers, sharing knowledge, and contributing to meaningful projects that make a positive impact. 🌐👨‍💻

 ## 🌐 Socials: